ajavamind/Multi-NX-Camera-Control/README.md

 # MultiNX Camera Control

- __On a local WiFi network, remotely synchronize and control multiple Samsung NX2000, NX300, and NX500 cameras and Android phone cameras running the Open Camera Remote app__
+ __On a local WiFi network, remotely synchronize and control multiple Samsung NX2000, NX300, NX500 cameras, Android phone cameras running the Open Camera Remote App, and Raspberry Pi Computer Cameras.__

  ![Android phone screenshot Start screen](screenshots/Android/Screenshot0003.jpg)

- MultiNX is a cross platform application for synchronizing and controlling one or more Samsung NX2000, NX300, and NX500 cameras.
-The application can also control Android phone cameras running the [Open Camera Remote app](https://play.google.com/store/apps/details?id=net.sourceforge.opencameraremote).
+ MultiNX is a cross platform application originally designed to work with Tizen based Samsung NX camers.
+MultiNX synchronizes and controls one or more Samsung NX2000, NX300, and NX500 cameras.
+The application was expanded to control Android phone cameras running the [Open Camera Remote app](https://play.google.com/store/apps/details?id=net.sourceforge.opencameraremote) and Raspberry PI cameras.
 Possible uses for the MultiNX application are photo and video capture sessions where one or more cameras are not easily accessible or wire focus/shutter control is not possible.
-I have used MultiNX with twin NX2000, NX300, and NX500 cameras in a stereo camera rig to set camera parameters, while using USB wired focus/shutter control to take photos.
+I have used MultiNX with four NX2000 cameras remotely and twin NX2000, NX300, and NX500 cameras in a stereo camera rig to set camera parameters, while using USB wired focus/shutter control to take photos.

 The NX cameras use the open-source Linux based (Tizen) operating system and Samsung provided a way to access it on power-up for diagnostics and testing.
-This project does not apply to the NX1000 or NX1100 cameras because those cameras use a different underlying operating system VxWorks, not Linux (Tizen).
+This project does not apply to the NX1000 or NX1100 cameras because those cameras use a different (closed) operating system VxWorks, not Linux (Tizen).

  MultiNX uses Telnet and HTTP protocol commands to communicate with the connected NX cameras.
 MultiNX runs on Android and Windows PC platforms.